Religious trauma syndrome: Treatment and tasks of recovery

 forums.
 These may be effective because 1) those in recovery have lost primary support systems of family and church, 2) social support is a primary human need and relevant in understanding the physiology of trauma, and the social context of treatment helps people feel less alone or at fault.

 While some liberal churches offer therapy, professional therapists take the view that treatment should be in a neutral environment, and not in a religious context.

 Tasks of recovery

-Recovery involves assessing each symptom area for growth and exploration:
+Healing from Religious Trauma involves assessing each symptom area for growth and exploration: